 myvalues.yaml

 and update it to meet your project-specific needs.
 Specifically, configure your database, storage, license information, and CloudBees CD/RO credentials before installing it.
-For information on available configuration options, refer to cloudbees-flow chart configuration values.By default, the
+For information on available configuration options, refer to cloudbees-flow chart configuration values.By default, CloudBees CD/RO uses a built-in database for development and testing.
+For production, you must configure CloudBees CD/RO to connect to your project-specific database.
+Refer to Supported platforms for CloudBees CD/RO on Kubernetes for supported databases.

-.
-Failing to do so generates error messages about an unsupported configuration or a license requirement, depending on which is omitted.To install CloudBees CD/RO with an existing database, refer to How to install CloudBees CD/RO on Kubernetes using an existing database.
+chart.
+Missing either can trigger configuration or licensing errors.To install CloudBees CD/RO with an existing database, refer to How to install CloudBees CD/RO on Kubernetes using an existing database.

-If your database connection fails, ensure the license is valid for CloudBees CD/RO, and the database configuration is correct.
-For information on configuring an external database for use by CloudBees CD/RO, refer to Configure an external database
+If the database connection fails, ensure the license is valid and the configuration is correct.
+For more information, refer to Configure an external database.

 -